 The Transportation Analysis Framework (TAF) and Transportation Analysis Under CEQA (TAC) were originally prepared by the California Department of Transportation (Caltrans) working with state administration partners and stakeholders from the public, private and non-profit sectors.
-Contributors within the Department included Second edition contributors include staff and management from the Headquarters Divisions of Environmental Analysis, Transportation Planning, Traffic Operations, and Legal, as well as from the Director's Office of Sustainability Team.
-The Headquarters team benefitted from input provided by the Caltrans Executive Team-as well as by, staff and management from Caltrans districts-, stakeholders involved in the SB 743 Implementation Working Group, and interested members of the general public.
+Second edition contributors include staff and management from the Headquarters Divisions of Environmental Analysis, Transportation Planning, Traffic Operations, and Legal, as well as from the Director's Office of Sustainability.
+The Headquarters team benefitted from input provided by the Caltrans Executive Team, staff and management from Caltrans districts, stakeholders involved in the SB 743 Implementation Working Group, and interested members of the general public.
 The second editions of the TAF and TAC include updates and clarifications to elements of the original guidance, but the analysis framework detailed in the first editions remains largely the same.

-The first edition documents awere the products of a collaboration among state government partners.
-Throughout the development of the documents first editions, the Caltrans team worked closely with technical and policy experts from the Governor's Office of Policy and Research (OPR) and the California Air Resources Board.
-(CARB).
+The first edition documents were the products of a collaboration among state government partners.
+Throughout the development of the first editions, the Caltrans team worked closely with technical and policy experts from the Governor's Office of Policy and Research (OPR) and the California Air Resources Board (CARB).

-A list of the individuals who contributed to the preparation of the TAF and TAC is included at the end of this document.
-We are grateful for the time and effort that theycontributors generously gave to develop and document the Department's new Caltrans' approach to analyzing and evaluating transportation impacts of projects on the State Highway System.
-(SHS).
+We are grateful for the time and effort that contributors generously gave to develop and document Caltrans' approach to analyzing and evaluating transportation impacts of projects on the State Highway System (SHS).